U.S. private payrolls miss expectations; weekly jobless claims up

 Economists polled by Reuters had forecast claims falling to 225,000 in the latest week.
 Claims could become volatile in the coming weeks as automobile manufacturers close assembly lines for annual retooling.

 More auto workers are likely to be affected by the temporary plant closures than in the past, which could throw off the model that the government uses to smooth the data for seasonal fluctuations.
-General Motors (GM.N) has announced it will close its Flint assembly plant for the whole of July.
+General Motors has announced it will close its Flint assembly plant for the whole of July.

 The Labor Department said only claims for Maine were estimated last week.